 Complement your book fair, PTA meeting, or book club with a meet & greet with Q&A period and book signing.

 Consider scheduling an author visit on one of these designated days to enhance your curriculum or event.

-Writing & Storytelling
+Writing & Storytelling (click for full list of topics)

 - Write, write, write again: the importance of editing and revisions

 - Playing with words: vocabulary can be fun

 - Verbs are action words: find all the actions in “Misho of the Mountain”